organicnz/colorcraft-versel/README.md

 ### To fix
 - The 404 error page is still caught in an infinite reload loop.
 Take a more aggressive and systematic approach to isolate and fix it.
 Take a deep dive into the codebase and the error logs.
 - So, was it beter to use js script rather than sh according to our next js libraries for the leanter etc?
-- The dark and lihgt mode is not working for some reason.